-See how to clean a top loading washing machine using non-toxic ingredients, like vinegar and baking soda!
+See how to clean a top loading washing machine using non-toxic ingredients like vinegar and baking soda.
+Get step-by-step instructions on how to clean your washer in about an hour.

 (Affiliate links used in this post.
 Read more about my link usage here.)

-Start off by filling your washer as high as possible with HOT water.
+Fill your washer as high as possible with HOT water.
+Set your machine to the hottest water setting it has.

 To do this on my machine, I set it to hot with the largest load size setting.
-The regular cycle setting is fine, as long as you catch it when it is through filling.
+The regular wash cycle setting is fine, as long as you catch it when it is finished filling.

 (For those wondering, I have a Speed Queen - they are the best and I 100% recommend them!)

-Once the washer is about halfway full, open the lid and add 4 cups of vinegar to the drum.
+Once the washer is about halfway full of hot water, open the lid and add 4 cups of white vinegar to the drum.

-Allow it to fill some more and add 1 cup of baking soda, getting a little bit in the fabric softener cup.
+Allow it to fill some more with hot water, and add 1 cup of baking soda, getting a little bit in the fabric softener cup.

-You can also add a little bit of vinegar to the fabric softener cup too.
+You can also add a little bit of vinegar to the inside of the fabric softener cup to knock out any smells or stuck-on softener residue.

 Once the drum is full, allow the machine to agitate for 1-2 minutes, just to mix in the baking soda well.
 Then, open the lid to stop the cycle.

-Allow this mixture to sit in the washer for about an hour to break up and dirt and grime.
+Allow this mixture to soak in the washer for about an hour (with the lid open) to break up dirt and grime.

 Once you're through scrubbing all of the surfaces, close the lid to allow the cycle to finish.
 Make sure there is a rinse in the cycle to get all of the vinegar/baking soda out of your machine.